-What is your favorite aspect about being a scientist, and how did you become interested in science?
+What is your favorite part about being a scientist, and how did you get interested in science in general?

 What do you do?